exploratory-io/book/text/do_tfidf.md

 ![](images/do_tfidf_param.png)

-* Select a column as document id - Set a grouping column for a set of the tokens.
-In most of the cases this would be a document id column.
+* Select a column as document id - A column considered as document id.
+If you run [do_tokenize](./do_tokenize.md) beforehand, this can be document_id.
 * Select a column that has tokenized text - Set a column that has tokens.
 This is "token" column if it's tokenized by [do_tokenize](./do_tokenize.md) function.
 * TF Weight (Optional) - The default is "raw".
   * "raw" is count of a term in a document.